OpenPTV/working_plan/README.md

 ## How to work with this file?

-Alex created this file and open it for the discussion.
 This file should be edited in the following way:

+If you do it for the first time:

 1. create Github account
-2. Fork this repository with the Readme.md file
+2. Fork this repository with the Readme.md file (using the FORK button)
-3. Update the file in the way you want, commit it and push to your repository (only to your, not to OpenPTV)
+3. Update the file in the way you want, commit it and push to your repository (only to yours, not to OpenPTV)

-4. Send us your pull request and we'll accept it if your file can be merged with the other editions and whether it does not contain mistakes and typos.
+    git add Readme.md
+    git commit -m "My changes are: ..." git push origin master

+4. Create Pull Request from `origin:master` to `OpenPTV:master`

+If you already have the forked repository and you want to update it according to the latest situation:

+1. update your local copy in two steps:
+* add this repository as your additional remote (your repository is the default remote)

+    git remote add openptv git@github.com:OpenPTV/working_plan.git

+* pull the updates to your local copy and push it immediately to your remote one (to the `origin`):

+    git pull openptv master

+* edit the file and push it to your own remote `origin` repository

+    git push origin master

+4. Create Pull Request from `origin:master` to `OpenPTV:master`

 We recommend to try first http://try.github.io and also see the lectures on the site Software Carpentry, e.g. http://software-carpentry.org/4_0/vc/index.html and http://software-carpentry.org/blog/2012/06/git-tutorial-links.html